PY1807/Designing-Data-Structures/README.md

 The average time is computed from all the previous traveling times from startStation to endStation that happened directly, meaning a check in at startStation followed by a check out from endStation.
 The time it takes to travel from startStation to endStation may be different from the time it takes to travel from endStation to startStation.

+4)Twitter

+Here I have designed a Twitter like App where users can post tweets, follow/unfollow another user, and is able to see the 5 most recent tweets in the user's news feed.

+I have implemented a Twitter Class:

+Twitter(): Initializes your twitter object (Non-parametrised Constructor).

+void postTweet(int userId, int tweetId) Composes a new tweet by the user userId.
+Each call to this function will be made with a unique tweet. vector<string> getNewsFeed(int userId): Retrieves the 5 most recent tweets in the user's news feed.
+Each item in the news feed must be posted by users who the user followed or by the user themself.
+Tweets are ordered here from most recent to least recent.

+void follow(int followerId, int followeeId) The user with ID followerId started following the user with ID followeeId.

+void unfollow(int followerId, int followeeId) The user with ID followerId started unfollowing the user with ID followeeId.

+I have used a Linked List to store all tweets where the class 'Tweet' has attributes like user_id,tweet and pointer to the next Tweet.

+There is a map to store all the followee's ids of the people that a follower is following (follower id acts as the key here in the map).